hoch/WAAX/readme.md

 Currently I am working on the _documentation_ which you will not find in the current repository.
 Sorry for your inconvenience and I will update the project as soon as possible.

 This project is still in the early stage, thus I do not recommend to use this for the serious production until it reaches revision 10.
-If you find anything awkward or problematic, please feel free to contact me.
+If you find anything awkward or problematic, please submit the issue [here][23].

 ### Quick links ###
 * [WX-IDE][6]